Assigning Video Lessons

 Go to the "Content" tab, then click on "My Content" in the left side menu.

-Hover over the video you want to copy and click the copy icon.
+Check the box below the video you want to copy and select "Duplicate" from the bottom menu.

 Edit the video, then click "Finish."